 The received MPDU header and the MPDU plaintext data from the CCM recipient processing are concatenated to form a plaintext MPDU.

-The decryption processing prevents replay of MPDUs by validating that the PN in the CCMP header is greater than the replay counter maintained for the session and TID.
+The decryption processing prevents replay of MPDUs by validating that the PN in the CCMP header is greater than the replay counter maintained for the session and TID/ACI.

 Change the last paragraph of this subclause as follows: